eMVee-NL/osint/README.md

 # osint
+#Purpose
-Script to automate osint process with some tools
+This script is created to automate the OSINT process with some known tools/scripts.